 Each port has a clamping diode.
 This protects the controller in case a device with reversed polarity (tip-ground) is plugged in.
 I should also add a zener clamping diode to protect the controller in case a device with more than 5V is plugged in, but for now I will just be careful.
 In the past I’ve used opto-isolators, but those introduce their own lag and complicate the entire system – not worth it.

 The firmware for the flash is available on Github.
-It’s pretty simple – an encoder selects the flash duration, a short-click charges the flash and waits for an external trigger, and a long-hold executes a flash immediately.
+It’s pretty simple – an encoder selects the flash duration and trigger delay, and a long-hold executes a flash immediately (the complete user’s manual is available on Github).
 While the capacitors are charging, I can hold the button and the display will continue to show the voltage output from the booster.
 This helps for adjusting the high-voltage rail.
 There’s also a diagnostics test that checks how the system charges and discharges.

 The pulse duration, pre- and post-flash voltages, and current draw for each flash pulse are recorded to EEPROM, and I can review the data using a serial terminal on my PC.
 This allows me to monitor the long-term health of the electronic components in case anything gets damaged or worn.
-The ATMega328P has 2kB of EEPROM, and each data entry uses 5 bytes.
-There is room for 400 entries, so I can probably download and clear the data yearly.
+The ATMega328P has 1kB of EEPROM, and each data entry uses 3 bytes.
+There is room for 340 entries, so I can probably download and clear the data monthly or yearly.

-- An audible ‘Ready’ signal would be nice.
+- DONE -> An audible ‘Ready’ signal would be nice.
 Adding a piezo buzzer would be easy, maybe I’ll update the current board with a buzzer.